MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-administer-crossplat-agent.md

 ::: moniker-end

-This topic describes options to administer and configure the UNIX/Linux agent for System Center - Operations Manager.
+This article describes options to administer and configure the UNIX/Linux agent for System Center - Operations Manager.

 ## Agent directories